Nacho114/swissdef-template/static/markdown/products/aivia_100/info_en.md

 ## **AIVIA 100 Features:**

-- Day/night lighting of the DAE compartment facilitated by LEDs with automatic brightness adjustment.
+- Day/night lighting of the AED compartment facilitated by LEDs with automatic brightness adjustment.
-- Access to the DAE safeguarded by durable plastic seals.
+- Access to the AED safeguarded by durable plastic seals.
 - Automatic triggering of a visual alarm (flashing red LEDs) upon opening the cover.
 - Optional audible alarm (80 dB) available for added security.